 The BoardWalk – which is perhaps not so shockingly themed like a Coney Island-style northeast boardwalk – features all of the typical amenities of a deluxe level resort.
 However, the reasons it’s so high on our list is its namesake boardwalk.

-The hotel’s recreation of a seaside amusement pier offers a full entertainment district including dining (Big River Grille & Brewing Company, ESPN Club, Flying Fish Cafe, Trattoria al Forno) and nightlife (Atlantic Dance Hall, Abracadabar, and Jellyrolls).
+The hotel’s recreation of a seaside amusement pier offers a full entertainment district including dining (Big River Grille & Brewing Company, Flying Fish Cafe, Trattoria al Forno) and nightlife (Atlantic Dance Hall, Abracadabar, and Jellyrolls).
 These fully functioning entertainment venues give an authenticity to the BoardWalk that few if any other Disney resorts can replicate.

 3. Disney’s Grand Floridian Resort & Spa